ClinSeq/autoseq-snakemake/docs/quick_start.md

     '--bind /path/to/project_name/:/path/to/project_name/'"
 ```

-To know about the description of each of these parameters, visit [pipeline parameters](quick_start.md#pipeline-parameters)
+For more details on the parameters used in `autoseq launch`, please refer to [pipeline parameters](quick_start.md#pipeline-parameters)

 ### Results:

-Once the pipeline gets completed successfully, you can view the results under `/path/to/autoseq-output/sdid/*/`.
-The result directory will appear in the following structure.
-To know more about each tool used in the pipeline, please visit [autoseq pipeline](autoseq_pipeline.md) page
+Once the pipeline successfully completes, you can view the results in `/path/to/autoseq-output/sdid/*/`.
+The result directory will be organized as follows.
+For detailed information on each tool used in the pipeline, visit the [autoseq pipeline](autoseq_pipeline.md) page

 ```
 .